stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

 My character's name is Deraldio Pilchards.
+He's a member of the hybunk race.
+They are described as squat, square, and cross.

+##### [laugh]

+#### TIM

-A member of the hybunk race.
-They are described as "squat, square, and cross."
-And my crime that ended in my incarceration on this prison space boat is that I was digging trap pits for banditry reasons. __[Alex snorts]__
+And my crime that ended in my incarceration on this prison space boat is that I was digging trap pits for banditry reasons.
+And I was--

+##### [Alex snorts]

 #### HELEN